anirudhparameswaran/100-days-of-code/The Plan.md

 I have come across many people who were very passionate about learning Data Science but just in a few weeks, they quit learning.
 I was wondering why could someone so much passionate about a field but not pursuing it?
 By talking to some of them I understood that the main reasons for people to drop out from learning were,

-    They were overwhelmed by the number of topics to learn to become a Data Scientist They come across gatekeepers who say that to become a Data Scientist one needs to be a talented programmer, an expert in mathematics, a master in applied statistics, and very skillful in using pandas, NumPy, and other python libraries.
+*They were overwhelmed by the number of topics to learn to become a Data Scientist They come across gatekeepers who say that to become a Data Scientist one needs to be a talented programmer, an expert in mathematics, a master in applied statistics, and very skillful in using pandas, NumPy, and other python libraries.

 These are enough to scare an experienced Data Scientist, no wonder they made people attempting to learn Data Science quit.
 Each of the above topics is like an ocean and when someone tries to master them quickly they get frustrated and quit the learning journey.
 The actual truth one needs to know just enough of the above topics to become a successful Data Scientist or to get hired as a Data Scientist.
-Show me the Path to Learn Data Science
-Photo by Joshua Earle on Unsplash

 To become a Data Scientist one needs to learn just enough from the below topics

-    Basics of Python or R programming
+1. Basics of Python or R programming
-    If you choose Python then libraries like Pandas and Numpy Visualization libraries like ggplot, Seaborn, and Plotly.
+2. If you choose Python then libraries like Pandas and Numpy
+3. Visualization libraries like ggplot, Seaborn, and Plotly.
-    Statistics
+4. Statistics
-    SQL Programming
+5. SQL Programming
-    Mathematics especially Linear Algebra and Calculus
+6. Mathematics especially Linear Algebra and Calculus

 In this below video I have mentioned the step-by-step guide to learn Data Science.
 I have explained the depth of knowledge required to reach different levels of expertise in Data Science.
 How to plan the learning?
 Which topics should be covered first?